hello-robot/stretch_ai/README.md

 Some, like `print_joint_states`, are simple tools that print out information about the robot.
 Others, like `mapping`, are more complex and involve the robot moving around and interacting with its environment.

+All of these take the `--robot_ip` flag to specify the robot's IP address.
+You should only need to do this the first time you run an app for a particular IP address; the app will save the IP address in a configuration file at `~/.stretch/robot_ip.txt`.

 ### Print Joint States

 To make sure the robot is  connected or debug particular behaviors, you can print the joint states of the robot with the `print_joint_states` tool: